 Built for SpeedIf you’re looking for a road bike, you already know it.
 You’re ready to lean over and spin, spin, spin.
 Still, there are sub-categories of road bikes that you should be aware of like racing bikes, distance road or touring bikes, triathlon bikes, and even comfort road bikes.
 There are aluminum frames, titanium frames, steel frames and carbon frames.
-We also stock everything you will need to keep riding on like clothing, lightweight and aerodynamic helmets, multi-tools, pumps, cyclocomputers, etc. We offer road bikes by Specialized and Giant.
+We also stock everything you will need to keep riding on like clothing, lightweight and aerodynamic helmets, multi-tools, pumps, cyclocomputers, etc.

 All-purpose Go Anywhere BicycleIf you are planning on riding the C&O Canal, cruising the neighborhood, or shedding those extra pounds, you will enjoy the versatility of a hybrid bicycle.
 We offer three styles of hybrids.